HeatWave on AWS / Backups / Restoring a Backup to a New DB System

 Because the new DB System does not yet contain any data, you cannot use HeatWave Autopilot to estimate the required cluster size (as described in Estimating Cluster Size with HeatWave Autopilot).
 If you want to make an estimate, after loading the data to the DB System, you can delete the HeatWave Cluster and create a new one following the instructions in Creating a HeatWave Cluster.

-You are returned to the DB Systems page where you can monitor the state of the operation, which may take some time to complete.
+You can go to the Resources > DB Systems tab to monitor the state of the restore operation, which may take some time to complete.
 The state will change from Creating to Active when the operation has completed successfully.